4d5645/REIGNN_demo/README.md

 # Dataset

-We propose a unique dataset which could be used for the evaluation of the REIGNN model.
+We propose a unique dataset that could be used for the evaluation of the REIGNN model.
 The initial data was gathered from the [Semantic Scholar Open Research Corpus](https://api.semanticscholar.org/corpus) and [SCImago Journal & Country Rank website](https://www.scimagojr.com).

 <table>
 <tr><td>

 <table>
   <tr>
-    <td colspan="3">CS1021(GLOBAL)</td>
+    <td colspan="3">CS1021<sub>general</sub></td>
   </tr>
   <tr>
     <td>Network type</td>